Policy Statement 25

 i.
 Special services include but are not limited to organized tournaments, trips, private group programs and retail operations.

 ii.
-Special facilities include but are not limited to reserved areas, lighted ball fields, Tennis Center, picnic shelters, Skate Park, ropes course, soccer/ball field complexes, amphitheater, and specialized reserved equipment.
+Special facilities include but are not limited to reserved areas, lighted ball fields, tennis park, picnic shelters, skate park, ropes course, soccer/ball field complexes, amphitheater, and specialized reserved equipment.

 iii.
-Fees and charges are often established based on local market demand.
+Fees and charges are often established based on local market demand and similar regional and/or national facilities.

 iv.
 Special services and facilities shall recover costs through policies that minimize public tax dollar support.